-- Rev. 1.0: Initial release. - Rev. 1.1: The later revision of firmware, 0101a, supports the 3D Noise Reduction configuration. - Rev. 1.2: Added the LED definitions. - Rev. 1.3: Updated the number of simultaneous streams to 3.
+- Rev. 1.0: Initial release - Rev. 1.1: The later firmware revision supports 3D Noise Reduction configuration.

 Read Before Use

 The use of surveillance devices may be prohibited by law in your country.
 The Network Camera is not only a high-performance web-ready camera but can also be part of a flexible surveillance system.
 It is the user's responsibility to ensure that the operation of such devices is legal before installing this unit for its intended use.